-Hainan Business Club (HBC) is a not-for-profit organization that was registered as a society under the Societies Act on the 8 April 2010.
+Hainan Business Chamber (HBC) is a not-for-profit organization that was registered as a society under the Societies Act on the 8 April 2010.
 The organization was founded by a group of successful Singaporean Hainanese entrepreneurs and professionals led by Mr Anthony Lim.

-On 8 April 2010, Hainan Business Club was registered as a society under the Societies Act.
+On 8 April 2010, Hainan Business Chamber was registered as a society under the Societies Act.
 The Club’s founding President is Mr Anthony Lim Keen Ban, the Chairman of a public-listed company that deals with luxury timepieces.

-On 9 March 2013, Hainan Business Club was officially declared open by Mr Lawrence Wong, a fellow Hainanese who was then the Acting Minister in the Ministry of Culture, Community and Youth, and is now a full Minister in the same Ministry.
+On 9 March 2013, Hainan Business Chamber was officially declared open by Mr Lawrence Wong, a fellow Hainanese who was then the Acting Minister in the Ministry of Culture, Community and Youth, and is now a full Minister in the same Ministry.